New Orleans: Suspect killed after deadly truck ramming – DW – 01/01/2025

 Louisiana Governor Jeff Landry decried the "horrific act of violence" and invited others to join him and his wife in prayers for those affected.
 Like police, he asked all in the vicinity to avoid the area.

 The New Orleans ramming is the latest attack in which a car was used as a weapon.
-Shortly before Christmas, an attack using a car at a Christmas market in Magdeburg, Germany, killed five people and injured more than 200, drawing international attention.
+Shortly before Christmas, an a Saudi-born psychiatrist used a car to kill five people and injure more than 200 at Christmas market in Magdeburg, Germany, drawing international attention.